 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Alastair is studying history at Columbia University.
-He lives in Cleveland and specializes in European history tutoring, world history tutoring, and literature tutoring, among other subjects.
-See what he had to say about his experience at Columbia University: Describe the campus setting and transportation options at Columbia University.
-Alastair: Columbia is located in Morningside Heights, a neighborhood bordering the Upper West Side of New York City that affords relatively easy access to the immense cultural riches an ...
-Read More About A Student Review of Columbia University
+Molly earned her bachelor’s degree in psychology at Case Western Reserve University.
+She lives in North Jersey and specializes in algebra tutoring, psychology tutoring, statistics tutoring, and several other subjects.
+See what she had to say about her experience at Case Western Reserve University: Describe the campus setting and transportation options at Case Western Reserve University.
+Molly: Case's campus is the best of both worlds: it was definitely a unique and defined campus setting, but we had restaurants a ...
+Read More About What is it Like to Attend Case Western Reserve University?

 You’ve finally made it to senior year.
 You’re older, you no longer have to carry a map of campus, and you’re starting to get wise to those myths about the last year of college.
 As a senior, you have college all figured out.
 However, it is never too late to make a few improvements or to prepare for the next stage—the real world.
 Let your year of “lasts” be your year of “bests” with these four senior year college resolutions.
 1. Finish college stronger than you started Senioritis can drain your motivation and shift your focus, but you know better than to let it take control of your last year of c ...
 Read More About Senior Year College Resolutions